nuwave/lighthouse/docs/master/security/validation.md

 ```

 You can also combine this with [@rules](../api-reference/directives.md#rules) to validate
-both the size and the contents of an argument array.
+both size and contents of an argument array.
 For example, you might require a list of at least 3 valid emails to be passed.

 ```graphql